High school star, Kansas University standout and 12-year NBA veteran, Paul Mokeski.

 Following the 1991 season, Paul and his family briefly ventured overseas, before he returned to the USA and took the role of player / coach with the Quad City Thunder of the Continental Basketball Association.
 What followed – and has continued for more than 25 years – is a coaching and scouting career that is as varied as it is interesting.

-This is one of my favourite conversations yet.
 A big thanks to great friend of the show, Jim McIlvaine, who mentioned my podcast to Paul and helped us connect.